Legendary Entertainment

+In 2016, Legendary became a subsidiary of the Chinese conglomerate Wanda Group, with American equity firm Apollo buying a minority stake in 2022.
+In 2024, Legendary Entertainment bought out Wanda's stake, making Legendary and Apollo equal partners.

 History

-Thomas Tull founded Legendary Entertainment along with co-founders Scott Mednick and William Fay after raising $500 million from private equity firms.
+Thomas Tull founded Legendary Entertainment with co-founders, Jon Jashni, Larry Clark, William Fay and Scott Mednick after raising $500 million from private equity firms.
 It was one of the first companies of its kind to pair major motion picture production with major Wall Street private equity and hedge fund investors, including ABRY Partners, AIG Direct Investments, Bank of America Capital Investors, Columbia Capital, Falcon Investment Advisors, and M/C Venture Partners.
-Legendary Pictures, Inc. was incorporated in California in 2000 and in 2005 it signed an agreement with Warner Bros. to co-produce and co-finance up to 40 films over seven years.
+Legendary Pictures, Inc. was incorporated in California and in 2005 it signed an agreement with Warner Bros. to co-produce and co-finance up to 40 films over seven years.

 In 2010, Tull, Fidelity Investments, and Fortress Investment Group bought all the shares of the original investors.
 The buyout also included a $25 million investment by Orange Sky Golden Harvest Entertainment.
 Following the transaction, Tull became the largest shareholder, thus enabling him to more easily direct the company's operations.
 Golden Harvest later sold its stake in the company for $30 million.
 In 2011, Accel Partners bought $40 million-worth of shares and Accel partner Jim Breyer joined the company's board of directors.
 That same year the company was reported to have been valued at more than $1 billion.

-Willian Fay left in September of 2011.
-In September 2011, Chief Creative Officer Jon Jashni was appointed to the new position of President.
+In September 2011, Legendary Pictures Chief Creative Officer Jon Jashni was appointed to the new position of President and Chief Creative Officer of the parent company, Legendary Entertainment.
+William Fay left Legendary Pictures in September 2011.
 In December 2012, Waddell & Reed bought around 20% of Legendary's shares for $443 million.